 2. Editors will break policy for a great story.

-3. Editors like talking to writers on the phone.
+3. Editors like talking on the phone, really.

 It’s common to hear writers worry about a situation with an editor when they could easily rectify things by picking up the phone.
 Granted, editors are busy and don’t appreciate getting called every time a writer has a question.
 But if it’s a biggie or too complicated for email, by all means call.
 Better yet, email ahead of time and ask for a couple minutes of phone time.
-On the flip side, I write for some editors who call if they have questions about my stories.
+On the flip side, I write for some editors who think nothing of calling at the spur of the moment if they have questions about a story.
 It used to bug me, but now I appreciate it, especially if I can use the opportunity to steer the conversation to future assignments.

 4. Editors don’t do rewrites for the heck of it.

 As an editor, if I never have to exorcise passive voice from another writer’s manuscript I’d be a happy woman.
 Editors do a lot more than read copy.
-They plan editorial calendars, make assignments, sign contracts, process payments, appear at conferences or seminars, attend staff meetings and these days manage their publication’s accounts on Twitter, Facebook and Pinterest.
-So if they’re taking a red pen, or Track Changes, to your copy it’s probably for good reason.
-It could be because the tone or voice of your piece don’t fit what their publication uses.
+They plan editorial calendars, make assignments, sign contracts, process payments, appear at conferences or seminars, attend staff meetings and these days manage their publication’s presence on Twitter, Facebook and Pinterest.
+If they’re taking a red pen, or Track Changes, to your copy it’s probably for good reason.
+It could be because the tone or voice of the piece don’t fit their publication.
 Or you turned in 1,500 words when they asked for 750.
 Or you wrote a piece in second person when their style is third person, or vice versa.
-Before turning in copy, look at it from your editor’s POV: did you double check names, facts and links?
+Before turning in a story, look at it from your editor’s point of view: did you double check names, facts and links?
 Is it on word count?
 Is there a nut graph?
 Did you include a headline and deck (editors love that) and source list?
-Does it cover the material you said it would?
+Does it cover the material as it’s spelled out in the assignment agreement or contract?
 If so, you’re good to go.
 If not, you may have more to do before hitting “Send.”

 5. Editors feel bad saying no.

-6. A tersely worded email message from your editor doesn’t mean they hate you.
+6. A tersely worded email message doesn’t mean your editor hates you.

 I work with a few editors whose work and feedback I respect and enjoy.
-But sometimes their replies to my email questions are brusque to the point of being rude.
+Sometimes their replies to my email questions are brusque to the point of being rude.
 After awhile I realized the tenor of their notes had nothing to do with me and everything to do with them.
-Especially when they’re on deadline or under pressure, their emails are limited to a few words or less – that’s all they have time for.
-When the deadlines are off, they’re completely different.
+When they are on deadline or under pressure, their emails are limited to a few words or less – that’s all they have time for.
+When the deadlines are behind them, they’re back to their typical cheerful and supportive selves.
 Now that I’ve done more editing, I notice myself sending the same 2 or 3 word messages.
 Don’t take it personally.

 7. The editor you write for today could be the writer you edit tomorrow.

 The only constant in the news business is change, especially as the industry shifts from paper to pixels.
 People switch jobs, go from staff positions to freelance and back again.
 Moral of the story: it pays to maintain good relationships with editors because you never know when your paths will cross again.
-In the past 18 months, I’ve worked with three freelance writers who in previous years had been my editors at other publications.
+In the past few years, I’ve worked with three freelance writers who had previously had been my editors at other publications.